-The metadata directory contains a form.yml file which defines the forms for Uyuni.
-It also contains an optional metadata.yml file that contains additional information about a formula.
+To create formulas with forms, the metadata directory contains a form.yml file.
+The form.yml file defines the forms for Uyuni.
+The metadata directory also contains an optional metadata.yml file that contains additional information about a formula.
 For example, the locale-formula metadata directory is located in: